 When I first sit down to speak with people about wealth planning, they hear me talk about risk management and not investment management for a good portion of the initial conversation.
 Usually, risk management is what people do not understand, and if they do understand it, it is not a topic that they feel very comfortable talking about.

-Being able to see your final wishes through to completion, protecting your family from a catastrophic financial event, or ensuring that your children are properly taken care for in your absence are all responsibilities that you should not take for granted.
+Being able to see your final wishes through to completion, protecting your family from a catastrophic financial event, or ensuring that your children are properly taken care of in your absence are all responsibilities that you should not take for granted.
 You need to make what I call strategic empathy part of the wealth management process.
 Here are a few critical pieces of this process;

 - Help draft the necessary estate documents that help dictate who would take care of your family and assets should something happen to you.
 Be sure to involve those people that you want to be included in your plan so that they are comfortable making decisions on your behalf;